remydova/remy-dova-world/README.md

 > *a handcrafted corner of the internet for quiet souls*

-a free, beautiful, personal website for **remy dova** — ai lofi musician, introvert, and builder of quiet spaces. built with love, rain sounds, and Claude AI.
+a beautiful, personal zine for **remy dova** — ai lofi musician, introvert, and builder of quiet spaces. built with love and rain sounds.

 ---